 by Andrea Beaty

 Young Iggy Peck is an architect.
 From the time he was two, Iggy has been building things.
 He built a tower with diapers and glue and a sphinx from clods of dirt.
 He built churches and chapels from peaches and apples and a castle with chalk.
 But not everyone is impressed with Iggy’s skills–that is until he builds a bridge that saves the day!

 In an old house in Paris that was covered with vines lived twelve little girls in two straight lines.
 And one of those little girls is Madeline.
 First published in 1939, this beloved rhyming picture book has been making children smile for decades.
 Its delightful plot and predictable rhyme make Madeline the perfect bedtime read-aloud!

 Over in the Meadow

 by Olive A. Wadsworth

 You may find your library shelves filled with wonderful versions of Over in the Meadow, a classic nursery song from the late 1800s.
-This delightful version places Olive A. Wadsworth’s frolicsome poem alongside brightly-colored illustrations by Anna Vojtech.
+This delightful version pairs Olive A. Wadsworth’s poem with brightly-colored illustrations by Anna Vojtech.
 It’s an engaging exercise in counting and rhyming that you and your child will both love.

 Ten on the Sled